JonParton/Nextjs_ASWA_Starter/README.md

 ## The Example App

-This Repository is connected to the Example App at the following URL (CI/CD!).
+This Repository is connected (CI/CD!) to the Example App at the URL below.

 [https://NextjsASWAExample.co.uk/](https://NextjsASWAExample.co.uk/)

+_Of course this is hosted on an Azure Static Web App!_

 Take a look around or read on to see what this starter is all about and how to get cooking 👩‍🍳🔥🍳.

 ## It's reason for being

-This starter template / example was created based on the following [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs).
+This starter template / example was created based on the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs).
 At the time of writing the Microsoft Docs had a few issues I wanted to address before sharing it to others.

 - It doesn't give an example of using Azure Functions as a back end API.
   - From doing this previously I knew there were a few **GOTCHA's** in getting these set up.
 So I wanted to solve them and put that knowledge into this starter.